Phil123095/Phil123095/README.md

 ### Hi there 👋

-I am Philippe Henderson, currently working at [finmid](www.finmid.com) as a Backend Software Engineer.
+I am Philippe Henderson, currently working at [netlight](www.netlight.com) as an IT Consultant.

 I have 1.5+ years working as a Backend SW Engineer, and 3+ years experience working in business (most recently at N26 in Business Operations).
 I am hungry and curious, with a passion for building ideas from the ground up - hence my switch to Engineering.
 I mainly work in Kotlin, using Spring Boot and Postgres.
 Big fan of systems/software architecture topics, and distributed systems in general.
 Find out more about me & feel free to connect with me here: